shivaat/shivaat.github.io/_pages/experience.md

 ## WORK EXPERIENCE

+### Postdoctoral Research Associate, October 2019 - Present
+Institute for Automated Language Teaching and Assessment (ALTA), Department of Computer Science and Technology, University of Cambridge

-### Postdoctoral Research Associate, October 2018 - Present
+### Postdoctoral Research Associate, October 2018 - September 2019
 Research Group in Computational Linguistics, University of Wolverhapton
 * I work on a project on predicting item characteristics for Multiple Choice Question Answering.